 - Select Time Machine.

-Yes, this is far and away from the simple "just works" ideology that Apple is famous for.
+Yes, this is far and away from Apple's simple "just works" ideology.
 But if you have no other choice, it works for our Time Machine purposes.
 Do you have any comments or questions?
 Let us know in the comment section!

 We may earn a commission for purchases using our links.
 Learn more.